-Details of the Low Risk Category are included here however it is expected that all residents in care home settings will fall into the Medium (Amber) or High (Red) risk categories.
+Details of the Low Risk Category are not included here as it is expected that all residents in care home settings will fall into the Medium (Amber) or High (Red) risk categories.
 Guidance beyond this section will only refer to the medium and high risk categories.

-- 1. Known as the High Risk COVID-19 risk category in the UK IPC remobilisation guidance and is more commonly known as the red risk category. - a) Residents admitted from community or hospital and who are within the 14-day isolation period.
-(See Care Home Guidance for more information) - b) Confirmed COVID-19 residents. - c) Symptomatic or suspected COVID-19 residents (as determined by hospital or community case definition or clinical assessment where there is a suspicion of COVID-19 taking into account atypical and non-specific presentations in older people with frailty those with pre-existing conditions and patients who are immunocompromised). - d) Those who are known to have had contact with a confirmed COVID-19 individual and are still within the 14-day self-isolation period and those who have been tested and results are still awaited. - e) Residents who may be symptomatic but who decline or refuse the offer of testing.
+- 1. Known as the High Risk COVID-19 risk category in the UK IPC remobilisation guidance and is more commonly known as the red risk category. - a) Confirmed COVID-19 residents within the first 14 days of onset (or test date if asymptomatic).
+Symptomatic or suspected COVID-19 residents (as determined by hospital or community case definition or clinical assessment where there is a suspicion of COVID-19 taking into account atypical and non-specific presentations in older people with frailty those with pre-existing conditions and patients who are immunocompromised). - b) Those who are known to have had close contact with a confirmed COVID-19 individual and are still within the 10-day self-isolation period

-- 2. Known as the Medium Risk COVID-19 risk category in the UK IPC remobilisation guidance and may be commonly known as the amber risk category. - a) All residents who do not meet the criteria for the pathways above and who do not have any symptoms of COVID-19. - b) Asymptomatic residents who refuse testing or for whom testing cannot be undertaken for any reason.
+- c) Residents who are symptomatic or suspected COVID-19 but who decline testing or who are unable to be tested for any reason. - 2.
+Known as the Medium Risk COVID-19 risk category in the UK IPC remobilisation guidance and may be commonly known as the amber risk category. - a) All residents who do not meet the criteria for the pathways above and who do not have any symptoms of COVID-19. - b) Asymptomatic residents who refuse testing or for whom testing cannot be undertaken for any reason. - c) Those who are asymptomatic, have been tested and results are awaited.